 The Wachau Valley is terribly picturesque, and the cycling route is flat.
 Except for that 18% grade switchback stretch just outside of Melk.
 Funny, there are no signs warning cyclists of the death trek up the hill; only signs warning riders on the way down.

-From Melk Abbey to castle ruins to postcard villages to the flowering culturally protected Marillen trees (don’t call them apricots!), one would be remiss not to make this a “must-do” activity.
+From Melk Abbey to castle ruins to postcard villages to the flowering culturally protected Marillen trees (don’t call them apricots!), one would be remiss not to make this a “must-do” activity when living in Vienna.
 What took us so long we do not know.

 Of course, any event in Central Europe requires alcohol.
 Marillen Schnapps, anyone?